Fernando Iglesias (Argentine politician): Personal life

-He later became a professor at the University of Business and Social Sciences [es], where he taught the Theory of Globalization and Trade Blocs (Spanish: Teoría de la Globalización y Bloques Regionales).
+He later became a professor at the University of Business and Social Sciences, where he taught the Theory of Globalization and Trade Blocs (Spanish: Teoría de la Globalización y Bloques Regionales).
 He also taught at the Chair of International Governance (Spanish: la cátedra de Gobernabilidad Internacional del Doctorado de Sociología) at the University of Belgrano.

 Political career

 From October 2007 to December 2011, Iglesias served as a National Deputy for the centrist Civic Coalition ARI party.
-A critic of Argentina’s media laws, Iglesias joined the Freedom of Expression Committee.
+A critic of Argentina's media laws, Iglesias joined the Freedom of Expression Committee.
 He argued that previous reforms made to the media laws were far from sufficient and that the parliamentary debate was excessively short.
 In 2011, he pushed for a bill that would lead to the nationwide implementation of single ballot voting, which proponents say would prevent ballot theft.
 He sponsored several bills that would see the creation a national registry of missing individuals, a plan to democratize the trade unions, a plan to oversee social work, and modifications to the civil code on issues like gender-motivated violence and religious liberty.

-In 2017, a lawyer close to then-president Mauricio Macri invited Iglesias to join Macri’s Cambiemos coalition.
-Macri highly appreciated Iglesias’ passionate speeches in television debates and encouraged him to run for the Chamber of Deputies, the lower house of the Argentine Congress.
+In 2017, a lawyer close to then-president Mauricio Macri invited Iglesias to join Macri's Cambiemos coalition.
+Macri highly appreciated Iglesias' passionate speeches in television debates and encouraged him to run for the Chamber of Deputies, the lower house of the Argentine Congress.
 Later that year, Iglesias ran for National Deputy under the PRO ticket and won with over 50% of the votes.
 He then joined the Commission of Provision and Social Security (Spanish: Comisión de Previsión y Seguridad Social).